disizmj/node-farmer/README.md

 # farmer
-Farmer is an automaation tool built for Linux machines
+Farmer is an automation tool built for Linux machines